YuboFeng2023/LLM-CL/README.md

 # Improving Event Representation Learning via Generating and Utilizing Synthetic Data

-We are pleased to release the official implementation of our paper titled "Improving Event Representation Learning via Generating and Utilizing Synthetic Data", which was submitted to the journal of Information Processing & Management.
+We are pleased to release the official implementation of our paper titled "Improving Event Representation Learning via Generating and Utilizing Synthetic Data", which was submitted to the journal of *Information Processing & Management*.

 ## News